emerginganalytics/cyberarena/v2/build_files/instructions/student/sliver.md

 ![image](https://user-images.githubusercontent.com/50633591/234986130-619d61f1-1a5b-47e7-9efa-555311ccb725.png)

 ### Start and Run Sliver
+Open the Sliver server interface, which will be an SSH command prompt.
+Run the following commands to start Sliver.
 If promted for the sudo password, enter in `Let's workout!`
 ```
 sudo systemctl start sliver
 sudo sliver